 We all grew up hearing the story of rags and riches and how they hid their gold from the enemy.
 So, it is only natural that we all had a dream to hunt down these hidden treasures.
-Even the movie plots were based on such ideology, and indeed people didn’t just come up with such stories.
+There are plenty of movie plots based on this theme and lots of great stories about treasure turning up where you least expect it.

 Kindly share the video with your loved ones.